jon-jacky/Piety/editors/edsel.md

 The *L* command refreshes the entire frame including all windows, and also the command line in the scrolling region.
-This command can be used to recover if display contents get corrupted.
+This command can be used to recover if display contents get corrupted or out of synch with buffer contents.

 ## Script commands ##